OpaL2/Olari-V2/README.md

 Build instructions
 ------------------

+You MUST have yarn installed.

 1. `yarn install` for installing dependencies

 2. `yarn run dev` for developement build

 3. `yarn run build` for production build, generates two zip files: olariv2.zip and olariv2-ai1ec.zip

+You MUST NOT use developement build in production.
+Always use production build.

 Running developement server
 ---------------------------